-Returning to Simba camp, we will enjoy lunch before exiting the park and descending the escarpment to our camp in a local village.
-Here we will camp for two nights, amongst the Maasai people of Tanzania.
+We return to Simba camp for lunch before descending the escarpment to our camp in an established local village.
+Here we will camp for the night amongst the Maasai people of Tanzania.

 On day 11 we get going early, driving to the town of Arusha, located at the foot of the beautiful Mount Meru.
 Spend the afternoon exploring this busy town and its bustling markets.
 Tonight we eat out (own expense) at a local restaurant, celebrating our memorable adventure through East Africa.